Scalable event streaming and messaging platform for asynchronous communication and real-time data processing.

 Monitoring with Cloud Monitoring and Alerting

 Monitor key metrics: unacknowledged messages (backlog), oldest unacknowledged message age, subscription throughput, and dead letter topic size.
 Set alerts for abnormal values.
-Use Cloud Logging for detailed message traces and error analysis.
-Dashboards should combine publisher and subscriber metrics for end-to-end visibility.

 Google Cloud Pub/Sub Comparison